Best Left-Backs in the World (Jul 2026)

 Real Madrid's Álvaro Carreras at 23 years old has the highest Pre-Peak Value Efficiency at 120.00×.
 That means Álvaro Carreras is valued 120.00× higher than the median player in the 21-23 age bracket-representing exceptional value before reaching peak age.

-In second is Bayern Munich's Alphonso Davies, who is 25 years old, with a 83.33× PPVE.
-Third is Riccardo Calafiori of Arsenal FC, who is 24 years old with a 83.33× PPVE.
+In second is Tottenham Hotspur's Destiny Udogie, who is 23 years old, with a 80.00× PPVE.
+Third is Lewis Hall of Newcastle United, who is 21 years old with a 64.00× PPVE.

 How PPVE is calculated: PPVE compares a player's current market value to the median value of all players in their age bracket.
 A PPVE of 120.00× means the player is worth 11900% more than typical players their age-making them high-value targets before they reach peak value.